Jamy4000/VRDF/Assets/VRDF/Multiplayer/HOW_TO_Multi.md

-# VRSF Multiplayer Setup
+# VRDF Multiplayer Setup

-**This is a Step-by-Step tutorial on how to create your own VR multiplayer game using VRSF and Photon Engine.**
+**This is a Step-by-Step tutorial on how to create your own VR multiplayer game using VRDF and Photon Engine.**
 If you have any problem during the creation of your multiplayer app, do not hesitate to [send me an email](arnaudbriche1994@gmail.com) ! :)

 ## First part: Photon Setup